spencer-sliffe/OfficialKobraApp/README.md

 # Kobra

-- The IOS application counterpart of https://kobracoding.com
+- The iOS application counterpart of https://kobracoding.com
 - Currently being developed by the co-creators of Kobra Coding / https://kobracoding.com

 # Final Goal